-Professor Colombo has testified before the full House Ways and Means Committee as well as the Oversight Subcomittee of Congress, providing overviews of the legal rules for tax exemption under Section 501 of the Internal Revenue Code, the rules for exemption of nonprofit hospitals, and issues regarding commercial activity by exempt charities.
-His work on tax exemption for nonprofit hospitals has been cited by the Illinois Supreme Court and the U.S. Court of Appeals for the Tenth Circuit.
-He also is quoted regularly in the national press on tax exemption issues.
+Colombo has testified before the House Ways and Means Committee as well as the Oversight subcommittee of Congress, providing overviews of the legal rules for tax exemption under Section 501 of the Internal Revenue Code, the rules for exemption of nonprofit hospitals, and issues regarding commercial activity by exempt charities.
+His work on tax exemption for nonprofit hospitals has been cited by the U.S. Court of Appeals for the 10th Circuit and the Illinois Supreme Court.

 In 2003, he received the college's Carroll P. Hurd Award for Excellence in Faculty Scholarship for the article "Commercial Activity and Charitable Tax Exemption," published in the William & Mary Law Review.

 In 2010, his article "The NCAA, Tax-Exemption and College Athletics" received national attention and, in 2009, was part of a presentation to the Knight Commission on Intercollegiate Athletics.

 Colombo has been recognized as a U. of I. College of Law Distinguished Graduate and has received the college's John E. Cribbet Award for Excellence in Teaching.
 He also is the recipient of the Campus Award for Excellence in Graduate and Professional Teaching and the Delta Sigma Omicron Award for Distinguished Teaching.